 The application is lodged by the respective Helmholtz Center; it is compiled jointly by the Helmholtz Center, the German university, the foreign partner and additional partners, if applicable, and is submitted to the Helmholtz Head Office by the Helmholtz Center's director.
-The complete application (including all attachments) must be submitted in PDF format (as a continuous document) on or before June 8, 2018 (exclusion period) using the Helmholtz Association's electronic application and review system EABS (https://helmholtznet.de/antraege/default.aspx).
-In addition, the Helmholtz Association's head office (Ahrstrasse 45, 53175 Bonn) must have received a hard copy of the application by June 08, 2018 (cf Appendix 1).
+The complete application (including all attachments) must be submitted in PDF format (as a continuous document) on or before June 7, 2019 (exclusion period) using the Helmholtz Association's electronic application and review system EABS (https://helmholtznet.de/antraege/default.aspx).
+In addition, the Helmholtz Association's head office (Ahrstrasse 45, 53175 Bonn) must have received a hard copy of the application (cf Appendix 1).